 Liability insurance companies typically handle the negotiations for most personal injury claims.
 The insurance company could agree that its insured is 100 percent at fault.
 Also, the company could agree to settle the claim without admitting fault.
 In those cases, the only matter to negotiate would be the value of damages.

 However, the insurance company must pay the damages if its insured is at fault.
 Therefore, the insurance company does everything within its power to avoid liability, including blaming the victim for causing the accident.

 The insurance company might raise allegations of comparative fault to avoid paying the claim.
-When you are partially to blame for the cause of your injury, your compensation can be proportionately reduced.
+In Florida, when you are 50% or less to blame for the cause of your injury, your compensation can be proportionately reduced.
 However, if your allocated fault exceeds 50%, you’re barred from receiving money from another party for your damages.

 If you are partially to blame for the cause of your injury, your attorney may negotiate a settlement based on each party being responsible for their share of the damages based on their percentage of fault.

 - The cost of medical care and treatment

 - In-home or long-term nursing care or personal care

 - Lost income and benefits, including reductions in earning potential